Mission San Francisco Solano: Closure

 Mission San Francisco Solano officially ceased to exist on November 3, 1834, when it was designated a First Class Parish.
-The Spanish missionaries were to be replaced by parish priests – the first was Fr.
+The Spanish missionaries were to be replaced by parish priests, the first of whom was Fr.
 Lorenzo Quijas who had earlier been assigned to Sonoma and San Rafael.

 Lieutenant (teniente) Mariano Vallejo, Commandant of the Presidio of San Francisco, was named administrator (comisionado) to oversee the closing of the Mission under the Reglamento.
 Fr.
 Quijas moved back to San Rafael in July 1835, after many disputes with Guadalupe Antonio Ortega, Vallejo's majordomo to whom he had delegated the work of secularization.
 Ortega (sometimes called Sergeant Ortega) was “uneducated, coarse and licentious".
 Right after returning to San Rafael, Padre Quijas wrote a letter to Commissary Perfect Garcia Diego, his superior, complaining about the situation in Sonoma and specifically the "abominable deeds of Ortega."
 Quijas then gives names of witnesses to be called against Ortega.
 Upon receipt of the letter, Fr.
 Diego forwarded it to Governor José Figueroa demanding some action against Ortega.
 The Governor was critically ill and died at the end of the following month.
 No action was taken.
 It wasn't until the summer of 1837, because of new scandals and unsatisfactory accounts, that Ortega was removed.

 After Fr.
 Quijas left, the neophyte population decreased rapidly, most returning to their home villages – taking their movable property with them – or moving to ranchos {including Vallejo's Petaluma Adobe} to work, or staying in Sonoma as servants.
 Some former Mission Indians reportedly received their allotted land and cattle from the Mission (none of these small plots of land were permanently recorded.)
 In August 1839, the government sent William Edward Petty Hartnell as Visitador General de Misiones to check compliance with the Reglamento but Vallejo avoided responding – claiming he did not have time because of military affairs.
 No effective review of the secularization of the Sonoma mission was ever completed.